maazkj10/Google-Air-Fare-Forecast/README.md

 # Google Flights Airfare Forecast

 ## Description
 This project uses Google Flights data to analyze and forecast airfare trends through comprehensive data analysis and machine learning techniques.
-The goal is to identify key factors influencing airfare pricing and provide actionable insights for consumers and the travel industry.
+The goal is to identify key factors influencing airfare pricing and develop a model that can accurately forecast prices for unseen data.

 ## Data
 The dataset includes data for a subset of domestic flights within the US and contains the following key features: